Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): Summary

 \section{Summary}

-We explore the first data release of LOFAR survey for cosmological studies.
-We generate detailed data mocks and construct co-variance matrix for angular power spectrum recovery.
-With our mocks, we are able to customise the settings of pseudo angular power recovery algorithm for LoTSS.
-The LoTSS DR1 contains dominantly star-forming galaxies and a significant fraction of AGNs, therefore, the resultant bias and radio distribution of galaxies can't be naively assumed the same as seen with other radio surveys with high flux limit, e.g., the NVSS, where the catalog entirely almost consists of AGNs.
-We have explored the galaxy bias and possible radial distribution profiles for LoTSS galaxies and have presented their relative fits with data.
-For convenience, the summary of different cases, the recovered bias with fit quality parameters, i.e., $\chi^2/$dof, and the model selection criteria parameters the Akaike's information criterion (AIC) and Bayesian information criterion (BIC) are listed in Table \ref{tb:results}.
+We have explored the first data release of the LoTSS survey for cosmological studies.
+We have generated detailed data mocks and constructed the covariance matrix for angular power spectrum recovery.
+With our mocks, we were able to customise the settings of the pseudo angular power recovery algorithm for LoTSS.
+The LoTSS DR1 contains dominantly star-forming galaxies and a significant fraction of AGNs; therefore the resultant bias and radio distribution of galaxies can't be naively assumed to be the same as seen with other radio surveys with high flux limit, e.g. the NVSS, where the catalog almost entirely consists of AGNs.
+We have explored the galaxy bias and possible radial distribution profiles for LoTSS galaxies and have presented their fits to data.
+We find that the data above integrated flux density 1 mJy and with mask-z has a reasonable angular power spectrum.
+Furthermore, we consider the multi-component fraction of radio galaxies as an independent fit parameter and recover its value.
+For convenience, the summary of different cases, the recovered bias with fit quality parameters, i.e. $\chi^2/$dof, and model selection criteria parameters, the Akaike's information criterion (AIC) and Bayesian information criterion (BIC), are listed in Table \ref{tb:results}.